|Board of Social Work|

 On November 21, 2016 Governor McAuliffe issued a News Release stating that State Health Commissioner Marissa Levine has declared Virginia’s opioid abuse crisis a Public Health Emergency in the Commonwealth.

-Notice: Applications are typically processed within 30 business days of the receipt of a complete file.
+Notice: Applications are typically processed within 6 weeks of the receipt of a complete file.
 Please refer to your online application checklist to ensure that all items have been received.
 Incomplete applications will not be processed.

 Please review the Frequently Asked Questions and Licensure Process Handbook prior to contacting the Board office.
 You are also encouraged to email any questions to email@example.com.
 Board staff will respond to all messages as soon as possible.
 Thank you for understanding and cooperation as we focus on ensuring complete applications continue to be processed within 30 business days.